 #8 Hallgrímskirkja, Reykjavík, Iceland

-Takeaway: The unique design that resembles basalt lava flows, not a space shuttle (as much as how extraterrestrial Iceland looks)
+Highlight: The unique design that resembles basalt lava flows, not a space shuttle (as much as how extraterrestrial Iceland looks)

 Another iconic Lutheran Cathedral (while the Helsinki Cathedral is the other one) in North Europe.
 Of all the classic extravagant churches that were built all over Europe, these churches managed to stand out from the “norm” with its futuristic and simplistic design.
 Some say the cathedral looks like a space shuttle but in fact, the design resembles the basalt lava flows of Iceland’s extraterrestrial landscape.
 The tallest building in Iceland was located on a hill and could be seen almost anywhere in the capital of the country.
-My experience of visiting the northernmost capital in the world was simply incredible, and I enjoyed a panoramic view of Reykjavík at the top of the bell tower with colorful rooftops, glaciers, Atlantic Ocean and beyond…
+My experience of visiting the northernmost capital in the world was simply incredible, and I enjoyed a panoramic view of Reykjavík at the top of the bell tower with colorful rooftops, glaciers, the Atlantic Ocean, and beyond…

 #7 Westminster Abbey, London, United Kingdom

-Takeaway: A connection with the royal family means everything
+Highlight: A connection with the royal family means everything

 Westminster Abbey was anything anyone could talk about.
 Located in the heart of Westminster in London next to the Parliament, Big Ben, and all iconic structures, Westminster Abbey has been there since 1000 years ago where countless monumental events were held at the Abbey.
 Since 1560, the building was no longer an abbey nor a cathedral, but a Church of England “Royal Peculiar” – which means instead of the diocese the building was subject to the direct jurisdiction of the monarch.
 From the coronations of kings and queens (with a few exceptions), royal weddings, funerals to burials, they were all taken place in the Westminster Abbey.
 Therefore it has a supreme status and close ties with the Royal families.
 On “usual” days, though, civilians like me could still enter the building for the daily service to worship, or a guided tour to marvel.